whily/worldmetro/README.md

 the ambition to cover major cities with metros.
 It is currently under development and is expected to have following features:

-* Supported cities: Beijing, Cairo, Guangzhou, Hong Kong, Kyoto, London, Munich, Osaka, Paris, Rome, São Paulo, Seoul, Shanghai, Singapore, Shenzhen, Tokyo, Washington
+* Supported cities: Beijing, Munich, Prague.
 * Designed for offline usage
 * Vector map
 * Display both English (if available) and local languages for station/line names